The Wistful Widow of Wagon Gap: Production

 The film was based on a story by Bill Bowers and Buc Beauchamp which was based on a true life law from Montana that if you killed a man, you were responsible for their widow and children.
 Bowers says they worked on it for two hours, envisioning it as a vehicle for James Stewart and Marjorie Main, and sold it to Universal for $2,500.

 The Wistful Widow of Wagon Gap was filmed from April 29 through June 20, 1947.
 The film was budgeted at $750,000 - a new lower figure set for Abbott and Costello movies.
 It went $28,000 over.

 On May 3, during production of this film, Costello dedicated the Lou Costello Jr. Youth Center in memory of his son in Los Angeles.
 Less than a week later, on May 9 his father, Sebastian Cristillo, died of a heart attack.
 Costello blamed their agent, Eddie Sherman, for upsetting his father the night before (triggering the heart attack) and fired him.
 The team went without an agent for two years.

 Comic book

 The first issue of the Abbott and Costello comic book, published in February 1948 by St. John Publishing, was an adaptation of the film.
 Out of the forty issues published between 1948 and 1956, this was the only one that was based on one of their films.

 Routines

 Included is a variation on the Oyster routine used previously in 1945's Here Come the Co-Eds, this time using a frog.

+Main puts her own spin on the "clubhouse" gambling routine, attributing her prowess at poker and ability to throw a man to her dead husband - saying "Hawkins", just as Costello would cite the clubhouse where he heard boys shouting gambling lingo for a dice game he would claim not to know how to play.

 Home media

 Universal first released the film on VHS tape in 1992 and then on DVD through two releases.
-The first time, in The Best of Abbott and Costello Volume Two set, on May 4, 2004, and again on October 28, 2008 as part of Abbott and Costello: The Complete Universal Pictures Collection.
+The first time, in The Best of Abbott and Costello Volume Two set, on May 4, 2004, and again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.